joelparkerhenderson/net-promoter-score/README.md

 1. NPS relies on user sentiment and user prediction of future actions, rather than actual behavior.

-  * We're fine with this because we use NPS just as a first approximation rollup, and we adjust for bias by using real data from real actions.
+  * We're fine with this because we use NPS just as a first approximation rollup, and we help adjust for bias by also using real data from real actions.

   * We also run analytics that compare a user's prediction and actual behavior; this is an easy valuable way to improve our understanding of users' attitudes and actions, and to surface areas where there are gaps.